quicwg/base-drafts/draft-ietf-quic-tls.md

 # QUIC-Specific Adjustments to the TLS Handshake

-Because QUIC provides different capabilities than TCP, certain aspects of the TLS handshake are different when used with QUIC.
+Certain aspects of the TLS handshake are different when used with QUIC.

 QUIC also requires additional features from TLS.
 In addition to negotiation of cryptographic parameters, the TLS handshake carries and authenticates values for